Verizon 200 at the Brickyard

 Auto race held in Indianapolis, U.S.

-The Verizon 200 at the Brickyard was an annual NASCAR Cup Series points race held at Indianapolis Motor Speedway for three years.
+The Verizon 200 was an annual NASCAR Cup Series points race held at Indianapolis Motor Speedway for three years.
 The inaugural race was held in 2021, replacing the Brickyard 400 which was run on a 2.5-mile oval from 1994 to 2020.
 The race took place on the combined road course and ran a distance of 200 mi.
 The layout utilized was the newer, modified layout of the circuit previously used for the Formula One U.S. Grand Prix, and currently used for the IndyCar GMR Grand Prix.

 The term "Brickyard" pays ode to the track's historical paving method of using bricks.
 The use of bricks followed the previous and problematic use of a sticky mixture of gravel, limestone, tar, and asphaltum oil.
 Following several deaths, including a driver, mechanic, and spectators, AAA threatened a boycott of the facility, so the owner agreed to use a brick surface.
 In October 1961, all the bricks were paved over except a one-yard strip at the start/finish line.